Horax02/Artificial_Vision-Mitnicks/README.md

 This repository contains different Colaboratory notebooks with the following contents:

-* Faster R-CNN: implementation with examples of object detection by means of the Faster R-CNN.
+* Faster R-CNN (Horacio Cuizaga): Implementation with examples in our context (Bolivia) of object detection using the Faster R-CNN model.
-*
+* EfficientNet_Fallido (Victor Gutierrez): EfficientNet implementation attempt.
+* SSD MobileNet (Victor Gutierrez): Implementation with examples in our context (Bolivia) of object detection using the SSD MobileNet model.
+* Dataset_BASTY: Dataset related to the project.

 ## Motivation